Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

     ^cmake@3.16.3%gcc@9.3.0~doc+ncurses+openssl+ownlibs~qt build_type=Release patches=1c540040c7e203dd8e27aa20345ecb07fe06570d56410a24a266ae570b1c4c39,bf695e3febb222da2ed94b3beea600650e4318975da90e4a71d6f31a6d5d8c3d arch=linux-ubuntu20.04-skylake
   ```

-  We see that `cmake` is an implicit dependency as we need it for building our package.
+  `cmake` is an implicit dependency as we need it for building our package.

 - If the same Docker container as in step 2 is used, make sure to uninstall `zlib` before installing `helloworld`.